pytorch/vision/docs/source/models_new.rst

 .. currentmodule:: torchvision.models.quantization

-The following quantized classification models are available, with or without pre-trained weights:
+The following architectures provide support for INT8 quantized models, with or without pre-trained weights:

 .. toctree::